 Now please enjoy a picture of a houseboat:

 Look at that little turret!
 So charming.

-If you want to feel like you’re being immersed into a puddle of love and intrigue then you should definitely just read it 😉
+If you want to feel like you’re being immersed in a puddle of love and intrigue then you should definitely just read this book.

 If you like this post then check out